 What is Regulated Activity?
 What are the 5 Things You Should Know?

 Safeguarding vulnerable groups is hugely important and one of the key tools in the UK’s safeguarding efforts is the Disclosure and Barring Service (DBS).
-Understanding what constitutes regulated activity and how it relates to DBS checks is important for individuals and organisations working with vulnerable individuals.
-In MyVetting.com’s guide to regulated activity, we’ll define regulated activity, examine how it impacts eligibility for a DBS check and understand the vital role it plays in safeguarding.
+Understanding what is regulated activity and how it relates to DBS checks is important for individuals and organisations working with vulnerable individuals.
+In MyVetting.com’s guide to regulated activity, we’ll define what is regulated activity, examine how it impacts eligibility for a DBS check and understand the vital role it plays in safeguarding.

 What is Regulated Activity?